About Kiki Ebsen

 Photo by Sylvie Belmond

-Notable recent performances include the Laguna Festival of the Arts, The Long Beach Aquarium, The Maui Music Festival, Java Jazz Festival, Waikaloa Music and Wine Festival, Tin Pan South, Pacific Rim Jazz Festival, KSBR Birthday Bash, The KIFM Anniversary Party, The California Saga, and the Temecula Music and Wine Festival.
-In 2016 she was featured on the Divine Jazz Cruise with Michael Paulo, Ray Parker, Jr., and Gregg Karukas.
-Kiki debuts with the Pasadena Pops this summer under the direction of Larry Blank.
-She also headlines the Eclectic Festival in South Pasadena with her Joni Mitchell Project May 6th.
+Notable recent performances include the Eclectic Festival, Laguna Festival of the Arts, The Long Beach Aquarium, The Maui Music Festival, Java Jazz Festival, Waikaloa Music and Wine Festival, Tin Pan South, Pacific Rim Jazz Festival, KSBR Birthday Bash, The KIFM Anniversary Party, The California Saga, and the Temecula Music and Wine Festival.
+In 2017 she was featured with the Pasadena Pops under the direction of Larry Blank.
+This summer 2018 Kiki returns to the Festival of Arts with her original band and the Joni Mitchell Project.

 Community and Nonprofit Activities

 Ebsen’s schedule frequently includes lending her time and talents to charitable fundraisers for causes close to her heart.
-Recent concert events have benefited Project Angel Food, MusiCares, Autism Speaks, WeSpark Cancer Support Network, Laguna Niguel Community Theatre, Mr. Holland’s Opus Foundation, Treepeople, The Beauty Bus, Project Play & The Rescue Train, Paw Works, Easter Seals and Children Are Our Future.
+Recent concert events have benefited Project Angel Food, MusiCares, Autism Speaks, WeSpark Cancer Support Network, Laguna Niguel Community Theatre, Mr. Holland’s Opus Foundation, Treepeople, The Beauty Bus, Project Play & The Rescue Train, Paw Works and Easter Seals..

 Kiki continues to host regular live/broadcast concert events from her Healing Equine Ranch, proceeds furthering natural equine interactive growth and healing.
 Her love of creating music remains ever strong.